 - 360-degree video is making a comeback and can be used to show off a space, stream an event, or demo a new product; using live video will also positively affect search rankings.

 In addition to the professional development sessions, some of BC's top tourism talent was honoured at the annual awards event.
-Congratulations to Kelowna-based Gerald (Gerry) Lafortune from Wicked Wine Tours who won the customer service award and Okanagan-based Ogopogo Tours, who won the first-ever accessible tourism award.
+Congratulations to Kelowna-based Gerald (Gerry) Lafortune from Wicked Tours who won the customer service award and Okanagan-based Ogopogo Tours, who won the first-ever accessible tourism award.
 Congratulations also to Katharina Reimann of Ebus and Big White Ski Resort who were also finalists for the provincial awards.

 Next year's conference will be held in Prince George; anyone in the province's tourism industry is invited and encouraged to attend.